Understanding knee pain after a fall

 Symptoms to watch for

-Following a knee pain after a fall, certain signs should raise concern.
+Following knee pain after a fall, certain signs should raise concern.

 It is important to monitor: